Azure/azure-sdk-for-net/sdk/textanalytics/Azure.AI.TextAnalytics/samples/Sample3_ExtractKeyPhrases.md

 ## Creating a `TextAnalyticsClient`

-To create a new `TextAnalyticsClient` to extract key phrases from a text input, you need a Text Analytics endpoint and credentials.
+To create a new `TextAnalyticsClient` to extract key phrases from text input, you need a Text Analytics endpoint and credentials.
 You can use the [DefaultAzureCredential][DefaultAzureCredential] to try a number of common authentication methods optimized for both running as a service and development.
 In the sample below, however, you'll use a Text Analytics subscription key.
 You can set `endpoint` and `subscriptionKey` based on an environment variable, a configuration setting, or any way that works for your application.

 ```C# Snippet:TextAnalyticsSample3CreateClient
 var client = new TextAnalyticsClient(new Uri(endpoint), subscriptionKey);